Domains

 How do I know if I have a case to bring a domain dispute?

-If someone registers a domain identical or similar to your brand and uses it in a way that misleads customers (and business away from you) or damages your reputation, you may have grounds to act.
+If someone registers a domain name that is identical or similar to your brand and uses it in a way that misleads customers (and business away from you), damages your reputation or is otherwise harmful in some way to your business then you may have grounds to act.

 What evidence do I need?

-Key evidence includes trade mark registrations, proof of brand use and examples of the contentious domain being used to confuse or divert customers away from your business in a manner that is demonstrably egregious.
+Key evidence includes details of any trade mark registrations (evidence of brand ownership), proof of brand use and examples of the contentious domain name being used to confuse or divert customers away from your business in a manner that is demonstrably egregious.

 What are my options for resolving a dispute?